abukhalil-LTUC-ASAC/102-learning-journal/first_steps.md

 Functions however, adds more reusability, since it can be executed with *every single call*.
 Also makes your code much readable with seperate JS functions in each file.
 They are declared with `function DoThis(){};` with input between `()`, code to execute between `{}` and a return value inside that to give you back a value at the declaration such as `DoThis();` no matter where.

+> Time to bring that pickaxe and get some work done